dhruvinamdar/TheSemicolonsProject/README.md

 * __Employee__
   * The employee is capable of creating a new quote by choosing the products that need to be put.
 He has the choice of choosing a particular customer that already exists and then generate a new quote.
   * The employee can also import products to the database by providing a list of products in a JSON file.
 Only a specific structure of a JSON object is accepted.
 The employee is notified of the number of products that have been successfully imported.
+  * Overheads like the Shipping Cost and the GST is dynamically calculated once the Employee creates the order.
   * No new employee can be created in the application as of now.

 * __Customer__